SWEN90009-2024/SC-BlueRing/README.md

 - For sprint4&5, we uploaded [Data sample](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/data%20samples/Data%20Sample.pdf) to the Data samples folder.
 - Based on sprint3 feedback, we have updated the [Mentor feedbacks](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/meetings/Mentor%20Meetings/Mentor%20Feedbacks.md) with the advice from the mentor meeting.
 - For sprint4&5, we uploaded [user story map](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/user%20story/User%20Story%20Map.pdf) to the user story folder.
-- For sprint4&5, we created [high fidelity prototypes](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/prototypes/high%20fidelity/High%20Fidelity%20Prototype.pdf) to the high fidelity folder.
+- For sprint4&5, we created [high fidelity prototypes](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/prototypes/high%20fidelity/High%20Fidelity%20Prototype.md) to the high fidelity folder.
+Also, a [quick look of high fidelity prototypes](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/prototypes/high%20fidelity/High%20Fidelity%20Prototype.pdf) is provided.
 - For sprint4&5, we present the project our work of this semeter, and [the presentation file](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/SC_BlueRing_Presentation.pdf) was uploaded.
 - For sprint4&5, we have update the Repository Structure in README file.